cheapjack/cheapjack.github.io/EverythingMinecraft.md

 I've been involved with FACT CloudMaker project since meeting Paul Harter at Maker Faire Newcastle in 2013.
 This is an overview of Everything the project has led to and developed.

+Special Thanks to Researcher Dr Mark Wright for his support and vision and the FACT team who consistently support innovative engagement work.

 <img src="/tumblr_files/Cloudmaker.png" width="600">

 ###Background